irinayiwei/YouTube-Subscriber-Prediction/README.md

 - Predict the future subscriber number of entry-level YouTube channels and compare among similar young channels for potential profitability
 - Identify the potential of new channels and find similar mature channels with similar growth path
+- Provide insights on the influential factors of the growth of YouTube channels

 **Epics and Stories**: